M-Alejo/fieldStats/README.md

 Wait to installation to finish and clic on `Finish`
 ![Plot interactions](img/img_9_windows.png)

 If you are using the plugin on MacOS or Linux install the libraries using `pip`, `conda` or `mamba` command, its on your hands.
-Better if you have installed QGIS into an virtual env.
+Better if you have installed QGIS into a virtual env.